wojtekweg/tableau_intern_task/README.md

 - Handling I/O operations

+    - Reading and saving to/from .csv file with given schema of data.

 - Data cleaning

+    - If possible, matching the words for given pattern (for example no parenthesis).

+    - Handling the date as `datetime` objects.

+    - Estimating the dates of bugs with lack of date.

+    - Fitting the `resolution` and `cycle_id` columns to pattern.

+    - Representing `severity` as a number in scale selected by the user.

 - Selecting

-- Printing the solution
+    - Rejecting bugs with status different from `Confirmed`.

+    - Rejecting bugs that does not fit the given time delta.

+- Analysis and printing

+    - Automatically printing of the analysis written in human-readable format.

+## Final outcomes

+Head to folder `./outcomes` if you wish to read the answer of the task.
+I focused only on severity and amount of the errors, since these metrics seemed most obvious to me.
+I don't know exactly from where comes the given data, so I ignored some given data.
+For example `creator_id` column is ignored in my solution, although if needed it is fairly easy to modify the script, so it will analise the data in that point of view, instead of severity.

+The visualization for the outcomes has been made in LibreOffice Calc - I had no time for making the visualizations from the script.

+## Thoughts about my solution

 For each step I have written scripts exclusively for this task.
-After all hard work, I realized that it wasn't necessary - for example I should have used Pandas for cleaning and selecting the data, and I could possibly use some SQL database instead of the .csv files.
+After all hard work, I realized that not all of my work was necessary - for example I should have used Pandas for cleaning and selecting the data, and I could possibly use some SQL database instead of the .csv files.
+I hope though, that my solution will meet assumptions of the task.

-## Final outcomes
+What I know I should have made is visualization of the data.
+It is a pity that my answer doesn't come with that, but I simply couldn't find time to provide it.
+The main reason for that is my lack of time, which came in a pair with poor focus of the different aspects of the solution - I think that I should focus more on representation of analysis, than on cleaning the data (I could have made some of clean-ups manually).
+On the other hand, I hope that you will appreciate that in most of the cases my solution is pretty much scalable and if not, it could be easily improved for handling other issues of provided data.

+The example input data is left in a repository, due to the nature of recruitment task.